MaienM/javascript/README.md

   <a name="functions--declarations"></a><a name="7.1"></a>
   - [7.1](#functions--declarations) Use function declarations instead of function expressions. jscs: [`requireFunctionDeclarations`](http://jscs.info/rule/requireFunctionDeclarations)

     > Why?
 Function declarations are named, so they're easier to identify in call stacks.
 Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
-This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions.
+This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions, which is what you usually want to use.

     ```javascript
     // bad